Jesus' Parables for Disciples

 Do you take your salvation for granted?
 You shouldn't.
 The Old Testament prophets found themselves speaking about this salvation by the Spirit.
 The kind of salvation you and I experience is much more complete, much greater than that experienced by even the greatest of the Old Testament prophets -- John the Baptist (Luke 7:28).
 The prophets tried to search out what this salvation was all about.
 How about you?
 Will you search out its meaning as diligently as the prophets who foretold it?
 Our salvation is great!
 It is glorious!
 It is even the subject of angelic speculation!
 And it is ours, a wonderful gift granted to us in whom God has sparked faith.

-Lord, I'm years away from first knowing you.
+Lord, it's been years since I first began to know you.
 So often I take your salvation for granted.
 I've failed to search and probe the depths and wonder of my own salvation.
 Forgive me.
 I pray that I may live my life experiencing the "joy unspeakable and full of glory" that Peter describes.
 Let me live out your salvation for me with genuine, not presumptive, faith.
 In Jesus' name, I pray.
 Amen.

 "Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy, for you are receiving the goal of your faith, the salvation of your souls."
 (1 Peter 1:8-9)